olta-art/olta-nft-editions/README.md

 ### What have we changed?
 1. Added versioning for the animation and image urls.
 The implementation makes use of `Versions.sol` library contract to store a history of versions
 2. The contract address to the animation url for easier querying of subgraphs from within the NFT content.
-3. Support interface check for `IEditionSingleMintable.sol` useful for checking sales contracts.
+3. Support interface check for `IStandardProject.sol` useful for checking sales contracts.
 4. Added two implementations of the SingleEditionMintable contract and currently working on a structure to add more

 ### How does versioning work?